The Bible and violence: Supersessionism

 Many Jewish writers trace anti-semitism, and the consequences of it in World War II, to this particular doctrine among Christians.
 Twentieth-century Jewish civil rights leader Leonard P. Zakim asserts the accuracy of what theology professor Padraic O'Hare writes: "despite the many possible destructive consequences of supersessionism, supersessionism alone is not yet anti-semitism".
 John Gager makes a distinction between nineteenth century anti-Semitism and second century anti-Judaism, and many scholars agree, yet there are also many who see early anti-Judaism and later anti-Semitism as the same.
 Anders Gerdmar sees the development of anti-semitism as part of the paradigm shift that occurred in early modernity when the new scientific focus on the Bible and history replaced the primacy of theology and tradition.
 Christopher Leighton associates anti-Judaism with the origins of Christianity, and anti-semitism with "modern nationalism and racial theories".

 Supersessionism has never been an official doctrine of the church, and has never been universally held.
 Millennialism was the traditional and more universally held view of the first two centuries, and has remained an aspect of Christian thought throughout its history.
-Theologian Steven D. Aguzzi says supersessionism was considered a "normative view" in the writings of the early church fathers, such as Justin, Barnabas and Origen, and has been a part of Christian thought for much of the church's history.
+Theologian Steven D. Aguzzi says supersessionism was considered a "normative view" in the writings of the early church fathers, such as Justin, Barnabas and Origen, and has been a part of Christian thought for much of the church's history, though the early Patristic emphasis on the Jewish eschatological roots of millenarianism helped to offset the more violent forms of supersessionism.
 Some supersessionist Christians have sometimes focused on violence in the Hebrew Bible while ignoring or giving little attention to violence in the New Testament.